-Figure 2.1.b.
-Regional Land Use (Beale AFB geobase 2018, U.S. Census Bureau 2018, SCGISAdmin 2019, Land IQ 2017).
+Figure 2-3.
+Regional land use (Beale AFB GeoBase 2021, U.S. Census Bureau 2018, SCGISAdmin 2019, Land IQ 2017).

-- 1 A contiguous riparian woodland lines Dry Creek from the SWA where it flows onto the base to where it - 2 exits the southern base boundary.
-Summer water levels in Dry Creek depend on releases by the Nevada - 3 Irrigation District.
-Dry Creek and Best Slough, a seasonal fork in the creek, leave Beale AFB at its - 4 south/southeastern boundary and eventually drain into the Bear River.
-The Yuba River to the north and the - 5 Feather River to the east contain riparian habitat similar to that along Dry Creek and Best Slough.
-These - 6 areas support many native plant and animal species, including multiple special-status fish and wildlife - 7 species. - 8 Reeds Creek stems from a spring off-base above Miller Lake and receives additional water from an - 9 irrigation canal on the northwest side of the base.
-Hutchinson Creek is fed by impoundments on the base, - rain, small drainages and seeps north of the base.
-Reeds and Hutchinson creeks exit Beale AFB to the south - and pass through cropland before reaching the Bear River.
-Washed-out and frequently flooded areas along - 12 the Yuba River support willow thickets and Himalayan blackberry stands similar to those found along - 13 Reeds and Hutchinson creeks. - 14 2.1.5.2 Wildlife Areas - 15 The SWA, operated by CDFW, is the most significant natural area in the vicinity of Beale AFB.
-The SWA - is a public recreation area with opportunities for hunting, hiking and other outdoor recreation.
-The wildlife - area is divided into two sections covering approximately 12,000 acres of what was previously part of Camp - 18 Beale.
-The larger of these two areas abuts the eastern boundary of the current Beale AFB.
-The oak - woodlands on the eastern portion of Beale AFB make up a small portion of a much larger expanse of - woodlands on the SWA. - 21 2.1.5.3 Conservation Easements - 22 Since 2011, Beale AFB has partnered with several agencies and non-profits to contribute funds to the - 23 purchase of conservation easements on three properties deemed appropriate by the REPI Program (Figure - 24 2.1.b).
+2.1.6.3 Conservation Easements

+Since 2011, Beale AFB has partnered with several agencies and non-profits to contribute funds to the purchase of conservation easements on three properties (Figure 2-3) deemed appropriate by the Readiness and Environmental Protection (REPI) Program.
 Restricting development on these properties protects the security needs of the base.
-In addition, the - 25 designation of these lands as conservation easements preserves natural habitats and contiguous open space - around Beale AFB.
-The NRM will coordinate future conservation easements with CDFW to determine who - should operate the property.
-CDFW will be given the right of first refusal before working through a land - trust.
-Beale AFB is focused on western boundaries of the base and has requested over \$20 million in REPI - and partner grants in 2018 for new easements there.
-Beale AFB does not manage the easements but retains - status as grantee with rights to enforce and monitor them if needed. - 31 Yuba Highland Property.
-The Yuba Highland property covers 2,453 acres of protected, contiguous open - 32 space in the Yuba Foothills directly north of the base and west of the SWA.
-The USAF and the Trust for - 33 Public Lands were granted a conservation easement over the property in 2011.
-The conservation easement - 34 is held and managed by CDFW.
-The property contains grazing land with riparian habitats and oak - woodlands. - 36 Marysville Ranch.
-The Marysville Ranch property is 1,277 acres of grassland and oak woodland habitat - 37 bordering the northeast corner of the base between the Yuba Highland property and the SWA.
-A - 38 conservation easement, granted over the property in 2013, is funded through a cooperative effort among - 39 CDFW, DoD, California Department of Transportation, and the Trust for Public Land.
-The easement - 40 preserves oak woodland savannas and maintains habitat linkages and open space buffers between the SWA - and Beale AFB (Wildlife Conservation Board 2013).
+In addition, the designation of these lands as conservation easements preserves natural habitats and contiguous open space around Beale AFB.
+The NRM will coordinate future conservation easements with CDFW to determine who should operate the property.
+CDFW will be given the right of first refusal before working through a land trust.
+Beale AFB is focused on western boundaries of the base and has requested over \$20 million in REPI and partner grants in 2018 for new easements there.
+Beale AFB does not manage the easements but retains status as grantee with rights to enforce and monitor them if needed.

+Yuba Highland Property.
+The Yuba Highland property covers 2,453 acres of protected, contiguous open space in the Yuba Foothills directly north of the base and west of the SWA.
+The USAF and the Trust for Public Lands were granted a conservation easement over the property in 2011.
+The conservation easement is held and managed by CDFW.
+The property contains grazing land with riparian habitats and oak woodlands.

+Marysville Ranch.
+The Marysville Ranch property is 1,277 acres of grassland and oak woodland habitat bordering the northeast corner of the base between the Yuba Highland property and the SWA.
+A conservation easement, granted over the property in 2013, is funded through a cooperative effort among CDFW, DoD, California Department of Transportation, and the Trust for Public Land.
+The easement preserves oak woodland savannas and maintains habitat linkages and open space buffers between the SWA and Beale AFB (Wildlife Conservation Board 2013).

-- 1 Hidden Spring Ranch.
-In 2017, the USAF and the Trust for Public Lands were the granted a conservation - 2 easement over some of the land parcels that make up the Hidden Spring Ranch property.
-Acquisition of - 3 easements on other parcels of this property is ongoing.
-The property is composed of two distinct - 4 components totaling 2,325 acres of grazed agricultural land.
-The properties are located between the northern - 5 boundary of the base and Hammonton-Smartsville Road.
-The Bear Yuba Land Trust is the co-grantee and - 6 operator of the property. - 7 2.1.5.4 Land Disposal - 8 Land acquisition and disposal is handled by 9 CES/CEIA, which coordinates such actions with the - 9 Environmental Office.
-If parcels become available, the NRM will reach out to the INRMP CDFW Point of - 10 Contact (POC) to ask whether the parcel is desirable and coordinate with the 9 CES/CEIA and 9 RW/JAG - on feasibility.
+Hidden Spring Ranch.
+In 2017, the USAF and the Trust for Public Lands were the granted a conservation easement over some of the land parcels that make up the Hidden Spring Ranch property.
+Acquisition of easements on other parcels of this property is ongoing.
+The property is composed of two distinct components totaling 2,325 acres of grazed agricultural land.
+The properties are located between the northern boundary of the base and Hammonton-Smartsville Road.
+The Bear Yuba Land Trust is the co-grantee and operator of the property.

+2.1.6.4 Land Disposal

+Land acquisition and disposal is handled by 9 CES/CEIA, which coordinates such actions with the Environmental Office.
+If parcels become available, the NRM will reach out to the INRMP CDFW Point of Contact (POC) to ask whether the parcel is desirable and coordinate with the 9 CES/CEIA and 9 RW/JAG on feasibility.
 Land disposal is planned at Point Arena Air Force Station.

-12 2.2 Physical Environment
+2.2 Physical Environment